 5. Seeing “too much” of each other

 You know how we said above that nowadays spouses tend to not have enough time for each other.
 Well, having too much time with one another is the other side of the same problem.
 If you spend your time at work with your spouse as well as your time at home, it might just become too much of this person, regardless of how much you love him/her.

 6. Having no time for the kids

-If you or your spouse becomes a real estate investor, this will definitely affect your schedule, the time you have for each other, and the time you or your spouse has for your kids.
+If you or your spouse becomes a real estate investor, this will definitely affect your schedule, the time you have for each other, and the time you or your spouse have for your kids.
 Now imagine what will happen if you start working with your spouse in real estate investing.
 Well, a very likely outcome is having no time to spare for your children, so beware.

-While there is no right answer whether you should be working with your spouse in real estate investing, it’s definitely an idea that’s worth some pondering.
+While there is no right answer to whether you should be working with your spouse in real estate investing, it’s definitely an idea that’s worth some pondering.
 After all, it depends on you and your spouse and on the relationship between the two of you.
 Whether you decide to go for real estate investing on your own or with your life partner, don’t forget to use Mashvisor for your search through thousands of available real estate investment properties across the US.